nefarius/docs.nefarius.at/docs/projects/Vicius/Integrations.md

 Add a `Launch installed file` Custom Action to the removal pipeline, provide the command line `--uninstall --override-success-code 0` and deselect `Install` and `Maintenance` conditions:

 ![zzJBqQFsrK.png](images/zzJBqQFsrK.png)

+Now the updater will be part of the delivered product and get (de-)registered properly during the setup stage.